planetis-m/Course_6001x/README.md

                                               Hello!

-I rewritten code from the course in [nim lang](http://nim-lang.org/) in order to learn the language better.
+I rewritten code that I picked up in [nim lang](http://nim-lang.org/) in order to learn the language better.
 I hope you find it useful too!

 ## Week 1